enimatek-nl/tangu/README.md

 ### About

-It's like angular or veu.js but made in `nim` and uses `json` to pass data between javascript and the nim code.
+It's like angular or vuejs but made in `nim` and uses `json` to pass data between javascript and the nim code.

 ### Changes